Pre-Islamic rulers of Ternate: Momole (1357–1359)

-Gapi-ma-lamo (1359-1372)
+Gapi-ma-lamo (1359–1372)

 The fourth son of Sidang Arif was now made king.
 This was Gapi-ma-lamo, a warlike figure who fought for a long time against Jailolo and Tidore.
 At first he was at good terms with Bacan but eventually fell out with this kingdom as well.
 In spite of all these conflicts his status among the other kings was high, and he was able to keep the enemies at bay, though he did not conquer any new territory.
 In all this he was supported by Makassarese and Javanese people.
 After thirteen years he died in the year 1372.

-Gapi Baguna I (1372-1377)
+Gapi Baguna I (1372–1377)

 Gapi Baguna I was the youngest brother of the four preceding rulers.
 In contrast with Ngolo-ma-Caya and Gapi-ma-lamo he was not a warlike ruler, but made peace with the other Malukan kingdoms.
 This was sealed by matrimonial relations.
 His unnamed son married the daughter of the King of Jailolo.
 When the old ruler died without male heirs, Gapi Baguna's son succeeded to the Jailolo throne.
 Moreover, Gapi Baguna's two daughters were married in Tidore; the elder with the ruler Hasan Syah, and the younger to the latter's brother and heir Rampala.

-Komalo Pulu (1377-1432)
+Komalo Pulu (1377–1432)

 Another branch of the dynasty took over in 1377, with Tolu-ma-lamo's son Komalo Pulu.
 From this time the succession tended to be in the straight line.
 Komalo Pulu was capable and judicious and was feared by the other kingdoms in the region.
 In 1380 he was close to subjugating Bacan, but Tidore stepped in between the warring parties.
 Peace was then concluded by a marriage alliance, since the King of Bacan married the second daughter of the Ternate ruler.
 Komalo Pulu moreover conquered some villages in Halmahera from the King of Jailolo and forced the latter to cede his position of precedence to him.
 The King of Tidore was not happy about this, but Komalo Pulu was cunningly able to appease him.
 He died after a very long reign in 1432.

-Gapi Baguna II (1432-1465)
+Gapi Baguna II (1432–1465)

 Gapi Baguna II was the son of Komalo Pulu.
 In contravention to earlier practice, Komalo Pulu had managed to make the grandees accept his son as the right heir.
 Gapi Baguna was a simple-minded personality, though he could keep the peace with the other kingdoms, except Obi.
 The ruler of that island married a son of Gapi Baguna but sent her back after just two months.
 A conflict arose, but the King of Bacan stepped in as peacemaker, and the princess was once again received in Obi.
-Gapi Baguna passed away in 1465.
+Gapi Baguna died in 1465.
 According to another chronicle, Hikayat Ternate, Gapi Baguna died at sea and was posthumously known as Ngolo-ma-Caya.